pharick/webserv/README.md

 # webserv

-**Учебный проект HTTP-сервера на C++. Проект выполнен в Школе 21.**
+**Educational project of an HTTP server in C++.
+The project was completed at School 21.**

-## Основные особенности
+## Key Features

-- Обрабатывает соеденинения с клиентами используя мультиплексирование ввода/вывода (функцию poll)
+- Handles client connections using input/output multiplexing (poll function).
-- Раздает статические файлы
+- Serves static files.
-- Обрабатывает методы GET, HEAD, POST, PUSH
+- Handles GET, HEAD, POST, and PUSH methods.
-- Умеет обрабатывать chunked body
+- Supports chunked body processing.
-- Настраивается через конфигурационный файл
+- Configurable through a configuration file.
-- Позволяет создавать несколько виртуальных серверов и настраивать обработку разных url в зависимости от префикса или расширения (location)
+- Allows creating multiple virtual servers and configuring different URL handling based on prefix or extension (location).
-- Умеет передавать запросы на обработку cgi-скриптам
+- Capable of forwarding requests to CGI scripts.

-## Сборка и запуск
+## Build and Run

 make && ./webserv [config_file]